markusmoenig/Eldiron/docs/docs/ruleset_contract.md

 authored fallback reference is validated, while many definitions can deliberately share one semantic glyph.

+The official ruleset gives every action an independent `assets/icons/<action-id>/on/0.png`, even when its initial placeholder pixels come from another semantic glyph.
+This is an authoring convention rather than an engine restriction: it lets an artist replace abilities one by one without changing another action.

 State directories may later contain a `material.png` beside the numbered color frames.
 Its reserved channels are red for roughness, blue for metallic, green for emission, and unused alpha.
 Material loading and editing are not part of